raspy135/Qun-synthesizer/README.md

 	(If you set 60, then C4 or higher note becomes LFO controller) Higher notes will generate higher LFO rate.
 	If you press multiple notes, it doubles and triples the rate.
-	It is great for live playing.
+	It is great for live performance.

 7. LFO GATESYNC